Deploy Rookout on a Java container

 To keep things simple, set the Rookout token as an environment variable.

 While you are at it, set up another variable to identify your application instance as a dev environment.

 Add these two lines below the lines you have already added:

 ENV ROOKOUT_LABELS "env:dev"

 Configuration is where you can get fancy.
 You have got additional options up your sleeve:

 - Move options from environment variables to secret or configuration managers.

-- If you are using a Rookout Controller, set up the remote host and port configuration.
+- If you are using Rookout's hybrid architecture, set up the controller's host configuration.